quinvit/microcore/Sample/Angular/README.md

 The database access and ***Register*** feature to demo auto-register user in Azure Active Directory is comming soon.

-The commnunication between microservices is asynchronous HTTP and is handled by https://github.com/quinvit/microcore library.
+The communication between microservices is asynchronous HTTP and is handled by https://github.com/quinvit/microcore library.
 The library covers network call, serialization/deserialization, contract mapping.
 We only use microservice by using DI to inject service interface to constructor as in-process service injection.

 ![Architecture](gateway.png)

 # Contents

-1. time-tracker-ui folder contains sample code of angular application.
+1. time-tracker-ui folder contains sample code of Angular application.
 2. TimeTrackerAPI folder contains sample code of API Gateway
 3. Services folder contains sample code of two simple microservices.